• Skip to primary navigation

 Jump to Recipe Print Recipe

 A collage of photos of cinnamon rolls with text overlay "Soft eggless cinnamon rolls".
-A photo of cinnamon rolls with text overlay "Homemade eggless cinnamon rolls".
-A photo of cinnamon rolls with text overlay "Homemade eggless cinnamon rolls".

-Enjoy them both for breakfast or dessert, and pair them with homemade eggnog for the ultimate festive vibes!
+Enjoy them for both breakfast or dessert and pair them with homemade eggnog for the ultimate festive vibes!

 Jump to:

-• Ingredients
+• Ingredients & Substitutions

-• How to Make This Eggless Cinnamon Rolls Recipe
+• How to Make Eggless Cinnamon Rolls

 • Expert Tips

-• How to Store
+• How to Store Cinnamon Rolls

 • More Eggless Desserts